demidko/vcpkg-utility/README.md

 * Each `*.h` file must define only one entity in the global namespace, whose name must match the file name.
 * The contents of `*.cpp` files not declared in` *.h` file must be protected from `external linkage` from others compilation units by adding them to the anonymous namespace or adding the keyword `static`.

-### TODO

-1. The utility adds build scripts (for any OS) to each project.
-1. Build scripts are based on `vcpkg` repository.
-1. Build scripts check if `vcpkg` is installed and compiled.
-1. Build scripts scan `CMakeLists.txt` and match all `find_package` calls and founds `vcpkg` deps.
-1. Build scripts use local `vcpkg` to resolve dependencies.
-1. Add the utility to the repositories of popular dependency managers.
-1. Write publications to habr, reddit, hackernews.
-1. Add more projects types.